gxwangupc/GAL/README.md

 ---------------------------------------------
 * Here I provide Tensorflow implementations for GAL, BGAC, and GAC.

-* The code was written by Guangxing Wang.
-I was inspired to an extent by the two nice repositories <br> <https://github.com/KonstantinosF/Classification-of-Hyperspectral-Image> <br>
+* I was inspired to an extent by the two nice repositories <br> <https://github.com/KonstantinosF/Classification-of-Hyperspectral-Image> <br>
 and <https://github.com/zhenxuan00/graphical-gan>. <br>
 I feel grateful to the authors for providing them.